|

 XSD Notes:

-- XSD requires that element attributes are defined at the end of the element definition.
+• XSD requires that element attributes be defined at the end of the element definition.

 XML Beans will generate a method to return an array to handle multiple occurances.